Cut Sparsification of the Clique Beyond the Ramanujan Bound: A Separation of Cut Versus Spectral Sparsification: Acknowledgments

 \section{Acknowledgments}

 The work of JS and LT on this project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 834861).
+AC is supported by NSF DGE 1746045.
 Most of this work was done while AC was a visiting student at Bocconi University.
 The authors would like to thank Andrea Montanari for pointing us to \cite{jagannath2017unbalanced}, and the Physics and Machine Learning group at Bocconi, particularly Enrico Malatesta, for patiently explaining the Parisi equations and the replica method to us.